 Component Physical Interface Drive, Fibre Channel Two dual port multimode optical LC connectors ^a Drive, SCSI Requires an F-QIP to provide Fibre Channel connectivity.
-Direct-attached to a SCSI bus is not supported. b RIM, Fibre Channel Two dual port optical SFPs with LC connectors QIP, Fibre Channel (F-QIP) ^c Two dual port optical SFPs with LC connectors a.
+Direct-attached to a SCSI bus is not supported. ^b Drive, direct-attached SAS - LTO-6 to LTO-8 Two SFF-8088 connectors Drive, direct-attached SAS - LTO-9 and LTO-10 Two SFF-8644 connectors RIM, Fibre Channel Two dual port optical SFPs with LC connectors QIP, Fibre Channel (F-QIP) ^c Two dual port optical SFPs with LC connectors a.
 Only one port at a time can be used to connect the drive to a Fibre Channel network.
 If desired, the two ports can be used to create a failover configuration.